StevePoling/bmi/Readme.md

 dotnet --version
 ```

 Note that the install script puts dotnet into ~/.dotnet.
-Thus I have to edit .zshrc to add it to the path before I can run dotnet.
+Thus I have
+to edit .zshrc to add it to the path before I can run dotnet.

+Something similar can be said about Ubuntu.
+Sure, there's a 6.0
+package you can get via apt-get.
+But that dotnet installer works for
+Ubuntu as well.
+However, if you've got an old-stale .NET 6.0 already
+installed, you'll have to manually start sudo rm-ing all the paths
+that come up when you do whereis dotnet.

 And you'll want to make sure the github authentication stuff is done.